Many or all companies we feature compensate us. Compensation and editorial

 Should you take out a loan on a paid-off house?

 Still, it’s not right for everyone.
-Closing costs can be high, and the loan will use your house as collateral, so if you’re unsure you can make the new monthly payments—or if it would strain your finances—give it plenty of thought.
+Closing costs can be high, and the loan will use your house as collateral, so if you’re unsure whether you can make the new monthly payments—or if it would strain your finances—give it plenty of thought.

 If you opt to take out a loan against your home, map out a monthly budget to ensure you have the cash to cover your payments.
 You should also have enough savings to cover your closing costs—plus a few months of expenses in an emergency fund.